 But thieves love parking lots.
 Seeing all those vehicles — near a store, at the airport or outside a stadium — is enough to evoke a Pavlovian response from shady car crooks.

-In recent years, there has been a rash of incidents where thieves in San Francisco stole catalytic converters and wheels from scores of cars parked in lots associated with the area’s BART public transportation system.
+For example, thieves in San Francisco have stolen catalytic converters and wheels from scores of cars parked in lots associated with the area’s BART public transportation system.
 And that tale plays out countless times in lots across the nation.

 So, remember that there is no reason to think your car won’t end up in a crook’s crosshairs.